huabawa/Jalpc/_posts/2017-08-30-AWS-EC2,RDS, and S3 Autotagging-Tutorial.md

 8. Select Email for Protocol.
 Type in your email and click Create subscription.
 9. You will receive a subscription confirmation in a few minutes.
 Confirm it and then paste the topic arn into your lambda function.

+The final step is to add all of the users in the account to the IAM group created by the template.
+It is called something like, Autotag-ManageEC2InstancesGroup.

 Congrats!
 You have now completed the Autotagging tutorial.

 Summary of what we have just done:

-We created an autotagging service that automatically tags EC2 instances, volumes, snapshots, AMIs, and RDS instances with the owner and principal ID, and automatically sends you an email when it detects improperly tagged resources.
+We created an autotagging service that automatically tags resources with the owner and principal ID and automatically sends you an email when it detects improperly tagged resources.
 Isn't that great?

 How do we ensure that people are tagging all the time?
 The SNS code that we wrote solves this problem.
-Another way to keep track of users that aren't following the tagging rules is this solution, Required tags, that we'll introduce in the following section.
+Another way to detect users that aren't following the tagging rules is this solution, Required tags, that I will introduce to you in the following section.

 ## Required Tags